 Hit the Sunday markets

 London's Sunday markets are worth getting out of bed for.
-Pick up some beautiful blooms at Columbia Road Flower Market or find bargains galore at Brick Lane Market, where stalls sell everything from food to vintage clothes, crafts to furniture.
+Pick up some beautiful blooms at Columbia Road Flower Market and find bargains galore at Brick Lane Market, where stalls sell everything from food to vintage clothes, crafts to furniture

 Become a culture vulture

 Many of London’s museums are open on Sunday, so head over to South Kensington for a day of discovery.
 Hear T. rex roar in the dinosaur gallery at the Natural History Museum, travel through space in the IMAX cinema at the Science Museum and admire five centuries of evening dresses at the Victoria and Albert Museum.

 Enjoy the British ritual of a Sunday roast.
 For the ultimate traditional experience try Simpson’s in the Strand, where carvers wheel trolleys to the table and slice sumptuous pieces of beef onto your plate.
 For a more casual affair, snuggle up beside log fires and tuck into Sunday lunch after a ramble on Hampstead Heath at The Holly Bush.

 Alternatively, while away a Sunday afternoon by munching on dim sum.
 Stuff yourself with unlimited dim sum at one of London's Ping Pong restaurants or savour the special Sunday menu at fine-dining restaurant Hakkasan.